QuirkoTech/PostmanExpress/API_documentation_for_frontend.md

 If response is successfull:

-1. Access toekn cookie is set for a driver
+1. Access token cookie is set for a driver
 2. Object like this:

 ```